NeLLi-team/gvclass/README.md

 * fast_mode (default) can be set to False in config file, in that case single protein trees are also built for all conserved order-level marker genes

 ### IMG/VR
-* Upload you metagenome assembled genome or single contig to [IMG/VR](https://img.jgi.doe.gov/vr/) using the gvclass feature
+* Upload you metagenome assembled genome or single contig to [IMG/VR](https://img.jgi.doe.gov/vr/) using the GVClass feature

 ### Snakemake workflow